 The Carousel of Happiness is located at 20 Lakeview Dr, Nederland, CO 80466.

 Bishop Castle in Rye

 Love castles??
 Check out Colorado’s Bishop Castle, made of stone and iron and built by a single man – Jim Bishop.
 He has been working on this incredible stone monument for 60 years.
-Located just West of Pueblo, Colorado, this castle stands a whopping 160 feet complete with a grand ballroom, soaring towers, bridges and fire-breathing dragon!
+Located just West of Pueblo, Colorado, this castle stands a whopping 160 feet, complete with a grand ballroom, soaring towers, bridges, and a fire-breathing dragon!
 The castle welcomes visitors every day FREE of charge.
 For the full story of Jim Bishop and his castle, click here.